 We all seek some type of leadership daily as we grapple with our various emotional, spiritual, community, social, sporting and technological worlds.
 It is no different in our organisational or working world.
 Organisational leaders like Head Coaches are required to make good decisions constantly on behalf of all its stakeholders.
 In so doing, the CEO helps ensure the safety and security of his or her staff, and the growth of the company for the investors and owners.

-It is important to realise how to create a leadership culture.
+It is important to realize how to create a leadership culture.
 It comprises 3 parts –

 The world’s greatest teams such as the All Blacks, Manchester United, New York Yankees, and the world’s greatest athletes such as Rodger Federer, the Williams sisters, Tiger Woods, Usain Bolt and so on all have coaches.
 Each in their own right has extreme talent, but still requires the coaching process to bring out the best in them, and to help sustain high performance.